North vs Davis Elementary: Leander ISD vs Austin ISD at a Similar Price (2025 TEA)

 You might lean toward North Elementary if:

-• You want Leander ISD at a price under $500,000
+• You want Leander ISD in a ZIP code where the median is still under $500,000

 You might lean toward Davis Elementary if: